Alaoefyn/ImaginaryCyberBlogsite_viaOtuva/README.md

 # ImaginaryCyberBlogsite

-An imaginary blogsite as an example created with dear friend Otuva.
+An imaginary blogsite as an example created with dear brother Otuva.